SteeltoeOSS/Documentation/api/v4/management/health.md

 | `Claim` | The claim required in `HttpContext.User` when `ShowComponents` and/or `ShowDetails` is set to `WhenAuthorized` | |
 | `Role`  | The role required in `HttpContext.User` when `ShowComponents` and/or `ShowDetails` is set to `WhenAuthorized`  | |

-The depth of information exposed by the health endpoint depends on the `ShowComponents` and `ShowDetails` properties; both be configured with one of the following values:
+The depth of information exposed by the health endpoint depends on the `ShowComponents` and `ShowDetails` properties; both can be configured with one of the following values:

 | Name    | Description |
 | ------- | ----------- |